New to the world of affiliate marketing? Do you know it’s something you want to do, but you need some guidance on how to get started?

 - The conversion rate of each piece of content (sales ÷ views)

-If you consistently track these metrics every month, you’ll start to see which of your affiliate promotions are driving sales and producing passive income for you.
+If you consistently track these metrics every month, you’ll start to see which of your affiliate promotions drive sales and produce affiliate income for you.

 Once you start to see patterns, you’ll know what to continue doing and what to cut back on.